pmcarlton/bee_variance/README.md

 - [Octave-image toolkit](https://octave.sourceforge.io/image/)
 - [convert](https://imagemagick.org/script/convert.php) from Imagemagick

-# Howto:
+# Result:

 Download the data PDF from the link above, run the bash script on it, then run the Octave script.
-If all is well, it should reproduce this graph:
+If all is well, it should reproduce the below graph.

+### Since the __variance__ of the test images correlates so well with the __number of objects__ on them, we cannot say which quantity the bees are responding to.
+In other words, these experiments do _not_ show that bees have a sense of numerosity.

 ![beegraph](beegraph.png)

-# Conclusion:
-Since the __variance__ of the test images correlates so well with the __number of objects__ on them, we cannot say which quantity the bees respond to without further tests.
-In other words, these experiments do _not_ show that bees have a sense of numerosity.

 # Discussion: